DataDog/integrations-extras/twingate/README.md

           pattern: "ANALYTICS "
     ````
 3. Add the `dd-agent` user to the `systemd-journal` group using the command `usermod -a -G systemd-journal dd-agent`
-4. Restart agent `service datadog-agent restart`
+4. Restart the agent `service datadog-agent restart`
 5. Confirm the Twingate Analytic log can be found in the [Datadog Logs](https://app.datadoghq.com/logs)